Devprayag Sangam - The Birth Place of Maa Ganga

 Devprayag Sangam is the final and most significant confluence among the five Panch Prayag in Uttarakhand.
 It is the sacred meeting point of the Alaknanda River and the Bhagirathi River, after which the combined stream is officially known as the River Ganga.

 The Alaknanda originates from the Satopanth Glacier near Badrinath, while the Bhagirathi originates from the Gaumukh Glacier near Gangotri.
-Their union at Devprayag marks the geographical beginning of the Ganga.
+Their union at Devprayag Sangam marks the geographical beginning of the Ganga.

 This is the exact point where the river changes not just in name, but also in identity — from two separate Himalayan rivers into one sacred Ganga.